How Online Retailers Can Close Their Massive Conversion Gap

 - Ecommerce has grown, but it hardly ever converts at the rate of brick and mortar stores.

-- Offering expert sales assistance online is one way retailers can close this conversion gap.
+- Offering expert sales assistance online is the best way for retailers to close this conversion gap.

-- By deploying Virtual Product Advisors, online retailers can both improve performance and generate troves of first-party data that they’re uniquely positioned to benefit from.
+- By deploying automated sales conversations, online retailers can both improve performance and generate troves of first-party data.

 The Full Story: